ISSUE 03

 KENNY

-And I think in the context of Korean diaspora and what you were saying of stepping into something when you came here even though you haven’t lived here before, or even if you don’t have the language, you don’t have the understanding of the culture—I think about the importance of telling the stories of ordinary lives to draw out that recognition between, you know, not the kind of glossy Korean media, K-Pop, K-drama kind of fantasy version of things.
-But what it means to just be a Korean person living in Los Angeles and how that feels the same in these ways as somebody growing up in your mom’s hometown.
+And I think in the context of what you were saying of stepping into something when you came here even though you haven’t lived here before, or even if you don’t have the language, you don’t have the understanding of the culture—I think telling the stories of ordinary lives draws out that recognition between, you know, what it means to just be a Korean person living in Los Angeles and how that feels the same in these ways as somebody growing up in your mom’s hometown.

 EMANUEL